AlekseiPopovDev/pycondenser/README.md

 Start `pycondenser` in directory containing subtitle and video files.
-Condensed files will be created in the same directory.
+Condensed files by default will be created in the `condensed` directory.

 **Note:** Subtitle and video files should have the same name.
 The number of files should be